alok722/e-crime-management-system/README.md

 ### Complainant Module

 -	Complainant can file an FIR online and can see the regular update of the filed case.
--	He/She can file multiple FIR .
+-	He/She can file multiple FIR.

 ### HQ Module

 -	HQ can monitor every case.
--	HQ can add or delete the police station.
+-	HQ can add or delete the police station (By Police Station means, every area would have single Police Station and it's in-charge).
 -	HQ will provide login credential to Police In-charge.
+- Login credential and path for HQ/Admin:
+- Path: Official Login -> HQ Login
+- Credential: Username: `admin`, Password: `admin`

 ### In-charge Module
 -	In-charge can see the case allocated to his location.
 -	He/She can add police officers for his/her location.
 -	In-charge will assign the case to each police.
 -	In-charge will provide login credential to Police.
+- Login credential for every Incharge would be provided by HQ.

 ### Police Module
 -	Police can only see the details of that case which has been assigned by the In-charge.
 -	Police can update the status of each case.
 -	Police can close the case and file the charge-sheet.
+- Login Credential for every Police would be provided by respective Incharge.

 ## [Database Schema](./DB)